Publications

 Working Papers

-Escape the Heat: The Dynamics of Migration as Adaptation to Climate Change (Job Market Paper) [Slides]
+Escape the Heat: The Dynamics of Migration as Adaptation to Climate Change [Slides]

 Abstract: Earth's climate is changing, which is widely expected to drive net reductions to human welfare.
 In this paper, I study how effectively migration will reduce experienced climate damages.
 To provide answers to my research questions, I develop and estimate a dynamic lifecycle model of migration within Mexico.
 I combine this with a non-stationary and spatially varying model of the climate, in which I allow for both fully informed and naive expectations of the future progression of climate change.
 Estimation of the climate model uses daily-level historical weather data and output from state-of-the-art climate simulations.
 Estimation of the lifecycle model uses a sample of life histories, covering the years 1950-2019, and follows a nested full solution pseudo-maximum likelihood routine.
 I find that climate damages from business-as-usual warming would be 28% higher if domestic migration within Mexico was no longer available as a tool of adaptation to climate change.
 Moreover, the fraction of the population that I estimate as forming naive expectations of the climate system would experience an average of 2% less lifetime climate damages from becoming fully informed on the climate transition.
 Given that most of the increased damages this population faces come from a reduced propensity to migrate, one way to reduce these losses is to subsidize migration.
 I find that subsidizing migration at the average level of the internality reduces their welfare losses by 8-19%.
 The exact value of this reduction depends on whether the policy forces people to use the subsidy in a particular period.
 Policies that allow individuals to choose when to use them are over twice as valuable to the affected population because they do not overly incentivize dynamically suboptimal moves.
 This sort of dynamically-available policy is common; examples include provisions from the recent Inflation Reduction Act and first-time homeowners tax credits.